If These Walls Could Talk 2: 2000

-The house is now inhabited by Fran (Sharon Stone) and Kal (Ellen DeGeneres), a couple hoping to have a baby together.
-They hope to get a sperm donation from Tom (George Newbern) and Arnold (Mitchell Anderson), a gay couple, but when the men are reluctant to agree to stay out of the baby's life, the women decide not to go ahead.
+The house is now inhabited by Fran and Kal, a couple hoping to have a baby together.
+They hope to get a sperm donation from Tom and Arnold, a gay couple, but when the men are reluctant to agree to stay out of the baby's life, the women decide not to go ahead.
 Later, Kal tells Fran that she does not want to know the father of the baby and they agree to use an anonymous donor.
 They look for donors on the internet and find a company to use.
 Going through endless profiles of potential donors, Kal gets upset that she herself cannot get Fran pregnant.

 When they discover that Fran is ovulating, Kal hurries to the donor company to get the sperm.
 She inseminates Fran, but with no success.
 After visiting the local elementary school a few times, they share their worries for their child.
 Fran and Kal know that their baby will face discrimination because of society's views on lesbian families, but hope that their love for each other and their child will be enough.
 After three attempts to get pregnant, they go to a doctor to help them conceive.
 Shortly afterwards they discover that Fran is pregnant.